Axway/api-builder-docs/content/en/docs/Developer_Guide/Connectors/MySQL_Connector.md

 ---
-title: MySQL Connector
+title: MySQL connector
-linkTitle: MySQL Connector
+linkTitle: MySQL connector
+description: ADD A DESCRIPTION
 weight: 40
-date: 2021-03-02
+date: 2021-06-22
 ---

 The MySQL data connector is a plugin for {{% variables/apibuilder_prod_name %}} that can connect to your MySQL database instance and interrogate your schema.
 It will automatically provision Models into your application, and optionally, automatically generate a rich CRUD API to the underlying tables.
 The Models can be used programmatically, or they can be used within the flow editor to interact with your database.